Mariusmarten/Complexity-Resources/README.md

 Mathematical modelling has become an increasingly relevant instrument, reality often turns out too complicated to be summarized within a limited set of rules.
 Especially the assumptions underlying linearization are unacceptable, the further a phenomen is from a condition of stable equilibrium.
 Nonlinear models are often better suited, but they are limited due to incomplete knowledge of the initial state leading to approximations that worsen over time.

-A model, intrinsically, is a partial representation of several aspects of reality.
+A model, intrinsically, is a partial representation of several aspects of reality, it remains only a tool of analysis, even though a fundamental one.
 To build such models it is important to identify the number of state variable need to constitute the phase space to contain the possible attractor (an the dimension of such).
 The number of state variables is often numerous and usually even impossible to identify.

 All sciences have the identification and prediction of the evolution of systems over time in common, for this purpose modeling is well suited.